Umka: Geography

 Several projects from the 1960s to the 1980s, aggravated the problem.
 The waterworks system was built, but not the sewage system.
 First major damages on the houses were recorded after the waterworks was finished.
 Downstream from Duboko, the Belgrade's water treatment facility was built in the 1980s, in Makiš, which also had a negative effect on the mass wasting.
 On its side closest to the river, the freeway is being patched every year, so the asphalt concrete is several meters thick in some sections.

 It caused the problem for the route of the future A2 motorway, as the Belgrade City government planned to conduct the road on the left bank of the Sava, in the flat Syrmia region, bypassing the mass wasting area, while the government of Serbia pushed the right bank route.
 Ensuing debate became highly political and resulted in open clash between the Belgrade's mayor Nenad Bogdanović and Serbian minister for capital investments Velimir Ilić in 2006.
 In the end, in March 2017 the construction of the motorway through Syrmia began.
 The projected cost of repairing Duboko is over 30 million euros.
 The most likely process would be a massive filling up of the area with stone, which would shift the river current from the right side, where it erodes the creep, to the left, Syrmian side.

 The municipality tried to relocate the population to Ostružnica, but the locality where the new settlement was to be built had numerous ownership problems, so the idea was dropped.
 In January 2020, the government declared public interest in this matter.
 Based on his, the expropriation of the privately owned parcels in Duboko began in January 2021, as the first phase of fixing the mass wasting problem.
 In July 2022, the government announced plans for the 14.8 km long " fast thoroughfare", which will connect the Belgrade bypass at Ostružnica, to the Miloš the Great Motorway at Obrenovac.
 The project includes construction of the embankment in Duboko, fixing the mass wasting and regulation of the Sava's riverbed in this section.

+The thoroughfare will effectively be built in the riverbed itself for 3 km, along the parallel regulatory rampart-like structure, to create the ballast which will stabilize the creep.